 Russell sees a mix of 50% cosmetic and 50% reconstructive patients.
 To his surprise, he’s doing a lot of breast reconstruction.
 They have a very busy breast reconstructive program where he’s the director at a local hospital.
 This was something he didn’t expect to be doing a lot but he ended up doing it anyway.

-The reason for breast reconstruction is almost always breast cancer in various stages or it may be due to genetic predisposition where the patient has a high risk of developing breast cancer in the future or maybe that the patient has an active diagnosis of breast cancer or very late stage precancerous lesions which would require mastectomy and therefore they would then need Russell to reconstruct the breast.
+The reason for breast reconstruction is almost always breast cancer in various stages.
+Or it may be due to genetic predisposition, where the patient has a high risk of developing breast cancer in the future.
+Perhaps the patient has an active diagnosis of breast cancer or very late stage precancerous lesions which would require mastectomy and therefore they would then need Russell to reconstruct the breast.
 He describes it as a very intense process and oftentimes, he is the one the patient sees the most of throughout the process.
-They see them after surgery and on a weekly basis to fill tissue expander that expands the breast's skin envelop after radiation and mastectomy.
+They see them after surgery and on a weekly basis to fill tissue expander that expands the breast’s skin envelope after radiation and mastectomy.
 Nevertheless, Russell sees this as a nice aspect of what they do.

-Another thing they commonly do is reconstruction after skin cancer resections with dermatologists which can sometimes be very large defects.
-On the cosmetic side of things, they do a bit of facial cosmetics like face lifts, rhinoplasty, ear correction, fillers, Botox, facial rejuvenation, liposuction, tummy tucks, and a lot of breast surgeries.
+Another thing they commonly do is reconstruction after skin cancer resections with dermatologists; which can sometimes be very large defects.
+On the cosmetic side of things, they do a bit of facial cosmetics like face lifts, rhinoplasty, ear correction, fillers, Botox, facial rejuvenation, in addition to liposuction, tummy tucks, and a lot of breast surgeries.

 Russell finds himself in the operating room at least two full days a week and even up to three full days a week.
 He works between 40 and 60 hours a week.
 During his office-only days, he gets in around 9 am and finishes around 6-7pm.
 His OR days start at 730am and finishes between 4 and 5pm.
 He does his larger cases first thing in the morning and then the local type cases like mole removals or lesion removals or skin cancer reconstruction in the afternoons.